18F/18f.gsa.gov/_posts/2015-09-04-what-is-technical-debt.md

 Here's how each type may occur:

--   **Reckless/Deliberate Debt** — The team feels time pressured, andknowingly violates best practices without any forethought into how to address the consequences.
+-   **Reckless/Deliberate Debt** — The team feels time pressured, and knowingly violates best practices without any forethought into how to address the consequences.
 Another scenario: management lacks sufficient funding to hire enough senior experts to direct and review the work of junior programmers, but decides to take the risk anyway.

 -   **Prudent/Deliberate Debt** — The team decides that the value of shipping a “quick and dirty solution” *now* is worth the cost of incurring debt.
 They’re fully aware of the consequences, however, and have a plan in place to address them.